 You can check our step-by-step guide on how to set and optimize a Google My Business account.

-Here are some quick tips you can use for optimizing your listing on Google:
+Here are some quick tips you can use to optimize your listing on Google:

 - Insert appealing profile and cover photos